CPK Insurance

 • Workers' compensation is required in New Jersey for businesses with 1+ employees, with exemptions for sole proprietors and partners.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect carpenter business insurance needs when renting shop or storage space.
+• Most commercial leases in New Jersey require proof of general liability coverage, which can affect carpenter business insurance needs when renting shop or storage space.

 • The New Jersey Department of Banking and Insurance regulates coverage placement, so carpenter insurance requirements in New Jersey should be checked against current state guidance before binding.